5.4.4 Enforcement under the FL Act

 - for the sale of real property.

-The court has the power to make orders for the garnishment (or attachment) of the debtor's earnings or of money in bank accounts, etc., payable to the debtor (Part 20.4 of the Family Law Rules 2004 and rule 25B.10 of the Federal Circuit Court Rules 2001).
+The court has the power to make orders for the garnishment (or attachment) of the debtor's earnings or of money in bank accounts, etc., payable to the debtor.
 It is not usually necessary for the Registrar to seek these orders to enforce amounts outstanding for child support as the Registrar has similar powers to deduct child support from salary and wages (5.2.3) or can issue a notice against a third party (5.2.9) under section 72A of the CSRC Act without having to resort to court action.

 Sequestration orders or appointment of a receiver

-The court can order sequestration of a debtor's property, or the appointment of a receiver.
+The court can order sequestration of a debtor's property, or the appointment of a receiver (Division 11.1.5 of the Federal Circuit and Family Court of Australia (Family Law) Rules 2021).
 These types of orders are useful if by obtaining possession of the property the sequestrator/receiver could obtain income due to the debtor.
 In most cases the powers provided to the Registrar by section 72A of the CSRC Act (5.2.9) are sufficient in these circumstances.
 However, an order for sequestration or appointment of a receiver may be useful in cases where it is believed the respondent may dispose of assets prior to the execution of any enforcement order.

 Orders for seizure & sale of real & personal property

-The court can order the seizure and sale of the debtor's personal property.
-The court can order the appointment of a trustee to seize and sell personal property to enforce an order of the court, e.g. sale of a motor vehicle.
+The court can order the seizure and sale of the debtor's personal property (Division 11.1.3 of the Federal Circuit and Family Court of Australia (Family Law) Rules 2021).
+The court can order the appointment of an enforcement officer to seize and sell personal property to enforce an order of the court, for example, sale of a motor vehicle.
 As a matter of policy the Registrar will not request such an order, nor would the court necessarily grant an order, in circumstances where the vehicle was of a modest value and was the means of the debtor travelling to his or her place of employment.

 The court can order the sale of real property to enforce an order for the payment of money.